Ayesh/php-timer/README.md

 You can of course use PHP magic constants to make things easier:

     Timer::start(__FUNCTION__);
-Attempting to start the timer with a non-scalar key will throw a `\TypeError` exception.
+Attempting to start the timer with a non-string key will throw a `\TypeError` exception.
+You can call the `start` method multiple times even if the timer has started.
+It will not reset the timer.

 #### Read timer
 After starting the timer, you can read the elapsed time at any time.
 Reading the time will not stop the timer.
 You can read the timer, do some expensive calculations, and read again to get the cumulative time.